osisoft/Edge-Data-Store-Docs/Beta2/OpcUa/OpcUaOverview.md

 ### OPC UA component Example

-Below is an example of OPC UA component.
+Below is an example of OPC UA component with a componentId "OpcUa2".

 ```json
 [